State Law Protection

 Receive compensation for violations

-Florida has one of the best debt collection laws in the country.
-The Florida Consumer Collection Practices Act (FCCPA) goes further than the federal FDCPA.
+Florida offers some of the strongest debt collection protections in the United States.
+The Florida Consumer Collection Practices Act (FCCPA) goes far beyond the federal FDCPA.

-Unlike the federal law, which mostly applies to third-party collectors, the FCCPA applies to original creditors too.
-This means if your bank, credit card company, or hospital harasses you, they can be sued under Florida law.
+Unlike federal law, which mostly targets third-party debt collectors, the FCCPA also applies to original creditors.
+This means that if your original bank, credit card company, or hospital crosses the line, you can hold them accountable under Florida law.

-Don't tolerate abuse.
-If a creditor is harassing you in Florida, Hyslip Legal can stop them.
-We sue for statutory damages of up to $1,000, plus your actual damages and attorney fees.
+You have rights, and you do not have to tolerate harassment.
+If a creditor is harassing you in Florida, the attorneys at Hyslip Legal can step in.
+We sue debt collectors for statutory damages of up to $1,000, plus any actual damages and your attorney fees.

 FCCPA vs. FDCPA: What's the Difference?